inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 TODO

-The most commonly used packet level radio models in INET examples and showcases feature analytical error models, such as the NIST error model in 802.11 or the APSK error model with :ned:`ApskRadio`.
+The most commonly used packet level radio models in INET examples and showcases feature analytical error models, such as the NIST error model in 802.11.
 The packet-level radio model is an informal default because it's fast and accurate enough most of the time.

+..  or the APSK error model with :ned:`ApskRadio`

 .. for performance reasons